 I live in the great state of Maryland.
 On the books, Maryland does a decent-ish job of civil rights and legal protections for queer folk, though we’re far from perfect.
 Crucially, there’s still a wide gap between the letter of the law and the reality on the ground, especially for queer people of color and those with lower incomes or fewer resources.
-As detailed in a recent needs assessment by FreeState Justice, many Maryland employers, landlords, and others who wield power continue to discriminate based on sexual orientation or gender identity and presentation–and much of the time, law enforcement refuses to get involved (or actively sides with the oppressor).
+As detailed in a recent needs assessment by FreeState Justice, many Maryland employers, landlords, and others who wield power continue to discriminate based on sexual orientation or gender identity and presentation–and much of the time, law enforcement refuses to get involved.

 Legal Defense Funds fill a crucial need here.
 While legal help is far from the only need (many others are outlined in the needs assessment linked above), these funds offer crucial assistance for people who are struggling to access their legal “guarantees” of equal justice.
 This month, we’ll be supporting FreeState Justice’s Maryland LGBTQ Legal Defense Fund; every dollar donated to this fund provides free legal services to LGBTQIA+ Marylanders facing discrimination.